 - Then add the vanilla and the egg yolk to the creamed butter and sugar.
 Beat until just combined, then add the flour mixture in three parts, beating well after you add each.

 - Once the dough is made, you can start rolling.
 Roll the dough into 1-inch balls, then take the bottom of a drinking glass and press each ball, to flatten it.
 The cookie should be about 1/4-inch thick.
 Dip the glass in flour to keep it from sticking.

 - Bake at 350 degrees for 10-13 minutes, until the cookies are just starting to turn golden on the bottom and look set on top.
 Let them cool on the baking sheet for about 15 minutes before moving them-they need some time to firm up after baking.

-Finally, try not to eat them all at one sitting.
-You've been warned!
+Finally, try not to eat them all in one sitting.
+You’ve been warned!